 We place so much emphasis on faith and truth.
-But we do this at the expense of LOVE.
+But we do this at the expense of love.
 We just have to be right about everything.
 We demand trust from others.
 But we never seem to figure out that all this will come with love!
 Love is the greatest of all these things, and yet we ignore it for our own selfish routines.
 We destroy the nostalgic, gorgeous things of this world for our own agendas.
 Indeed, we even use the truth to maim and hurt.
-Our childhood forgotten, we press on in greed and war.
+Our childhood innocence forgotten, we press on in greed and war.
 Truly, we are lost.

 9. Worlds End, Part 2: And Finally

-“And those who life now have endured/ Are called unto the shore/ And my soul will be free/ I’ll fly free now as a bird/ Our voices to be heard”.
+“And those who live now have endured/ Are called unto the shore/ And my soul will be free/ I’ll fly free now as a bird/ Our voices to be heard”.
 In this second part of “World’s End”, Pendragon shares with us a belief.
 Yes, a faith in another world.
 Another life.
 Another life after this life.

 We are lost children, ever exposed to the toils, sins, evils, and stresses of this world.
-WE’VE HAD ENOUGH!
-But Pendragon assures us that we will die someday.
+But we’ve had enough!
+Pendragon assures us that we will die someday.
 We will not be stuck in this troublesome world forever.
 “Heading for hope – Heading for home/ Heading for roads that don’t lead me back here”.